microsoft/MCW-Analyzing-text-with-Azure-Machine-Learning-and-Cognitive-Services/Hands-on lab/Before the HOL - Cognitive services and deep learning.md

    ![The new compute instance form is displayed populated with the aforementioned values.
 The Create button is highlighted.](images/05.png 'Create New Compute Instance')

-   > Note: If the Compute Instance names should be unique within an Azure Region notification appears, choose a different name that is unique to your environment.
+   >**Note**: If the Compute Instance names should be unique within an Azure Region notification appears, choose a different name that is unique to your environment.

 3. Wait for the Compute Instance to be ready, it will take around 3-5 minutes.